wheelybird/luminary/docs/configuration.md

 ### `LDAP_ADMINS_GROUP`

+**Default:** `admins`

 The name of the LDAP group whose members can access the user management interface.

 **Example:** `admins`

 **Note:** Members of this group have full access to create, modify, and delete user accounts and groups.
+This group is created automatically during the setup wizard.

 ---